 Most general cargo is handled in containers, the unit of which is the TEU, equivalent to a twenty-foot container.
-In general, it can be said that every TEU moved by train is equivalent to taking one truck off the road.
+In general, every TEU moved by train is equivalent to taking one truck off the road.

 Percentage of TEU'S moved by FFCC